jonscheiding/phone-ringer/Readme.md

 ### RESULTS

-Once you build this circuit and power it up, you should get a reading on your voltmeter in AC mode.
-If it is a "true RMS" meter, it should read close to 90V.
-Otherwise, the reading may be lower, or inconsistent.
+Once you build this circuit and power it up, you should get a reading of around 60V on your voltmeter in AC mode.

 At this point, you're ready to test the circuit with an actual phone!
 Snip one end off of a phone cord, strip the two wires, and connect them to the plug side of your transformer.
 If you plug the other end of the cord into a phone, it should ring!

-If it sounds weird, don't worry.
-We'll deal with that soon.